alexandrtab/tesla/README.md

+# Tesla Clone - it's an app using React ⚛️ and Styled Components
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts